MicrosoftDocs/quantum-docs/articles/install-binder-qdk.md

 To configure Binder automatically to use the Quantum Development Kit (QDK) samples:

-1. Open a browser and run https://aka.ms/try-qsharp.
+1. Open a browser and navigate to <https://aka.ms/try-qsharp>.
 1. On the **Quantum Development Kit Samples** landing page, click the **Q# notebook** link on the **Intro to IQ#** sample to learn how to use IQ# and write your own quantum application notebooks.

 ![QDK samples overview - highlight Q# notebook link](~/media/binder-install.png)